nathancldavies-collab/clouded-dependence-public/README.md

 Code for the multi-step attribution pipeline described in:

 > Davies, N. & Rystrøm, J. (2026). *Clouded Dependence: Supplier Diversity and Hidden Platform Concentration in Digital Government*.
-[Working paper / journal citation TBC]
+[DG.O (journal TBD)]

 The paper identifies and measures hidden platform concentration in US federal IT procurement by tracing cloud platform dependencies embedded within contractor relationships.
 Across 216,604 contract records (FY 2017–2024, $237B), the pipeline finds that platform-level concentration (HHI 793) is 7.6× the contractor-level baseline (HHI 105) — a gap that is invisible when using standard contractor-level market analysis.